nanostores/nanostores/README.md

 }
 ```

-### NextJS
+### Next.js

-As of right now NextJS does not fully support ES Module libraries.
-Nano Stores can still be used by using the package [next-transpile-modules](https://www.npmjs.com/package/next-transpile-modules).
+As of right now Next.js does not fully support ESM libraries.
+Nano Stores can still be used by using the package [`next-transpile-modules`].

 ```js
 // next.config.js